 (Posts – Post Author)

-But you would like the name changed to this …
+But you would like the name shown on the posts changed to this …

 (Posts – Post Author)

-If you want to change the author name displayed on all your posts to something else, all you have to do is change your nickname (public display name) in your User Profile settings.
-(Note: the method below will change the name that shows on all of your posts)
+To change the author name displayed on all of your own posts to something else, all you have to do is change your nickname (public display name) in your User Profile section.
+(Note: this changes the author name displayed all of your posts)

 You can get to your Profile screen a number of ways:

-#1 – You can log into the WP Dashboard and click on Users > All Users …
+#1 – Log into your Admin and click on Users > All Users …

-Next, hover over your user profile and click the ‘Edit’ link …
+Next, hover over your profile name and click Edit …

-#2 – You can also click on Users > Your Profile in the WP main menu …
+#2 – You can also click on Users > Your Profile in the Dashboard menu …

 (Users – Your Profile)